KonKar96/Efood-Order-Scraper/README.md

 # Efood Order Scraper

-Hi!
+(This is an old deprecated version as efood changed its UI, a new scraper using efood's api is coming) Hi!
 This is a small python script to give you an idea of how many orders you made and how much did you spent on [efood.gr](https://www.e-food.gr/).

 Efood order scraper is based on selenium automation framework